signaldatascience/R-curriculum/src/week5/day4/classification.md

 * Write a function `mvnorm_pair(mu, cov)` which returns a point sampled from a multivariate normal distribution. `mu` should be a vector containing the mean for each dimension and `cov` should be a 2-by-2 covariance matrix (where `cov[1, 1]` is the variance in dimension 1, `cov[2, 2]` is the variance in dimension 2, and `cov[1, 2] = cov[2, 1]` are the covariance of the two dimensions).
 You may find `mvrnorm()` from the `MASS` package useful.

+	* For this function, **don't** restrict the return values to be within the unit square, although when using `mvnorm_pair()` you should pass in means that are inside the unit square.

 	* Note that the `select()` function from `MASS` will mask the `select()` function from `dplyr` if you load `MASS` after `dplyr`.
 You can access the `dplyr` `select()` function with `dplyr::select()`.

 In the exercises to follow, we will restrict consideration almost entirely to the problem of **binary classification** for simplicity's sake.
 Multiclass classification is possible with many of the following methods, but it is generally wise to work with simple examples first to gain intuition and understanding.